 Garden Bird Survey

 Education is an important part of Fuglavernd’s activities.
 From autumn through spring different kinds of events are organised, such as lectures and field trips.
 Fuglavernd publishes an annual magazine named Fuglar (Birds), which is only available to members.
-Brochures abd leaflets are also published on a regular basis and recently Fuglavernd produced a 24 page garden bird brochure.
+Brochures and leaflets are also published on a regular basis.

 - Campaigning for wetland restoration and conservation.
 Wetlands in the lowlands of Iceland have been severely affected by drainage operations during last century.